NMesaC/NMesaC.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: ECE Undergrad at CMU.
-Currently located in Pittsburgh, PA, USA.
+subtitle: ECE Undergrad at CMU, Pittsburgh, PA

 profile:
   align: right